JoHae/jQueryClockIntervalPicker/README.md

 ## Coming Soon !

 ##What ?
-A clock with the ability to choose time intervals interactively.
+A costumizable clock with the ability to choose time intervals interactively.

 ##Example